soniajoseph/soniajoseph/_pages/about.md

 I am interested in intelligence from both artificial and biological perspectives.
 In looking for fundamental principles of information processing, I draw inspiration from the brain, our proof-of-concept for general intelligence.

+Currently, I am an incoming grad student at [Blake Richards' lab](https://www.mcgill.ca/neuro/blake-richards-phd) at [Mila Quebec](https://mila.quebec/en/).

-Currently, I research deep learning models on neural data at the [Stringer Lab](https://www.janelia.org/lab/stringer-lab) at Janelia, and sometimes collaborate with [FOR.ai](https://for.ai/), a multi-disciplinary AI research group.
-Previously, I was as a ML/NLP research engineer at the search engine startup [NLMatics](https://blogs.nlmatics.com/).
+Previously, I researched deep learning models on neural data at the [Stringer Lab](https://www.janelia.org/lab/stringer-lab) at Janelia, and sometimes collaborate with [FOR.ai](https://for.ai/), a multi-disciplinary AI research group.
+I was also a ML/NLP research engineer at the search engine startup [NLMatics](https://blogs.nlmatics.com/), and consultant for various ML startups in the Bay Area.

 ## Background